Main Navigation

 The students in the practice are in their final – usually 5th or 6th - year of the course.
 The year consists of a series of ‘clinical rotations’ where small groups of students spend a week or more learning skills in specific areas.

-The main rotations are in the clinics on site – we are only one of them as we have ‘sister’ practices in the Farm Animal practice and Stables equine practice – and in the specialist referral Hospitals on site for small animals.
-There are over 100 veterinary clinicians working in these practices and Hospitals so the students are exposed to a vast amount of expertise and practical work.
+The main rotations are in the clinics on site – we are only one of them as we have ‘sister’ practices in the Farm Animal Practice and Stables Equine Practice – and in the specialist referral hospital on site for small animals.
+There are over 100 veterinary clinicians working in these practices and the hospital so the students are exposed to a vast amount of expertise and practical work.
 There are also rotations in imaging (radiography and ultrasonography), clinical pathology, anaesthesia, surgery, preventive medicine in farm work, and public health.

 The RCVS has introduced greater emphasis on primary care (GP) experience for students.
-The university has teamed up with private clinical around the Bristol and wider area to give the students more opportunities to see and participate in primary care work.
+The university has teamed up with private clinics around Bristol and the wider area to give the students more opportunities to see and participate in primary care work.

 How can I be more involved in the University's work?